 Tall drivers will like the Equus, since it flaunts a roomy interior with large door apertures for easy access.
 And sybarites will enjoy the many luxury and convenience devices.
 We found no difficulty operating the stereo system or navigation without recourse to the manual, although a quick review of the voice-control glossary will certainly help if you plan to handle those tasks verbally.

-Both models come with an extremely high level of interior equipment, including a heated wood-and-leather steering wheel with power tilt-and-telescopic adjustment, heated and cooled front seats, Alcantara suede headliner, driver's seat massage, dual automatic climate control with separate adjustment and rear-seat vent control, 60/40 power-reclining rear seats, power rear and side sunshades, auto defogging system with rain-sensing wipers, and 12-way power-adjustable driver's seat.
+Both models come with an extremely high level of interior equipment, including a heated wood-and-leather steering wheel with power tilt-and-telescopic adjustment, heated and cooled front seats, suede headliner, driver's seat massage, dual automatic climate control with separate adjustment and rear-seat vent control, power-reclining rear seats, power rear sunshades, auto defogging system with rain-sensing wipers, and 12-way power-adjustable driver's seat.

 Drivers will find much to enjoy behind the wood and leather steering wheel and the unusual winged emblem found at its center.
 The combination of a very stiff structure, elaborate sound-insulating disciplines and an air-spring suspension produces an experience that is at once quiet, smooth and responsive.

-The new 5.0-liter V8 provides ample power for merging and passing maneuvers, although it falls short of its German competitors when it comes to low-end thrust.
+The 5.0-liter V8 (which was new for 2012) provides ample power for merging and passing maneuvers, although it falls short of its German competitors when it comes to low-end thrust.
 As a total package, however, powertrain performance is equal to, if not better than, many of the Equus's rivals.
-The new 8-speed transmission allows the car to spin at low revs for fuel economy's sake, but without seeming gutless.
+The 8-speed transmission (also new last year) allows the car to spin at low revs for fuel economy's sake, but without seeming gutless.
 On the rare occasions where engine speed is too low for the driver's needs, it's reasonably quick to find a lower gear.